 Wilkinson’s ethos – which focuses on locally-sourced, seasonal ingredients – was developed during his stint as head chef at St Kilda’s Circa during that restaurant’s fine-diner glory days.

-But sadly, Pope Joan is closing this weekend to make way for a seven-storey apartment block.
+But sadly, Pope Joan closed in june to make way for a seven-storey apartment block.
 As a parting gift Wilkinson has shared the recipe for one of the most popular dishes on its menu, the Reuben Sandwich, with Broadsheet.

 4 thick slices of fresh seeded bread (Pope Joan uses La Madre seeded loaf)